 Bad eBay listing title this is NOT how to make money on eBay.

 Good eBay listing title THIS is how to make money on eBay!

 Tip 3.
 Time your listing right

 There are typically two schools of thought when it comes to your list timing:

 - Longer duration.
-Logic is simple: The longer your listing is up, the more opportunities buyers will have to bid on it.
+Logic is simple: The longer your listing is up, the more opportunities itll have for buyers to bid on it.

-Our suggestion: Go for a longer duration.
+Our suggestion: Go with the longer duration.
 More specifically, choose a 10-day listing and optimize it for the most views.